gdiminin/HaSAPPy/README.md

  - sklearn
  - xlsxwriter

-For using the alignment module requires NGS readmappers are required and should be in the PATH:
+For using the alignment module NGS readmappers are required and should be in the PATH:
 - Bowtie2: to remove Phix sequences from libraries
 - Bowtie2, nvBowtie and Nextgenemap: to align libraries against a reference genome